-Another Oscar nominee is Colin O'Farrell, for Martin McDonagh's The Banshees of Inisherin (the most nominated film this year).
+On of the Oscar nominees is Colin O'Farrell, for Martin McDonagh's The Banshees of Inisherin (the most nominated film this year).
 If you haven't caught it yet, it's a macabre tale of male friendship set on a remote island during the Irish Civil War.

 Yet another Oscar nomination is for An Cailín Ciúin (The Quiet Girl), the first Irish-language film nominated for the foreign-language award.
 This is a great chance to see it before its release on 23 April.
 It is the story of a nine-year-old girl sent to spend the summer with distant relatives, a respite from her chaotic home life.

 The Lost King, directed by Stephen Frears, is the based on the true story of an archaeologist who discovered the body of King Richard III under a car park in Leicester in 2012.
 But that doesn't cover the strangeness of a script where Sally Hawkins as the archaeologist has long conversations with King Richard.
 It's set for release on 29 March.

 Already on general release is The Amazing Maurice, an animated adaptation of a Terry Pratchett novel in which Maurice the cat "miraculously" saves towns from sudden rat invasions.